tmzwane/paybee-telegram-bot/readme.md

 Try the [paybeetelbot](https://t.me/paybeetelbot) on Telegram

-The bot only offers two commands default commands, then the rest of the commands can be enabled by the user on thei  PayBee profile.
+The bot only offers two default commands, then the rest of the commands can be enabled by the user on their  PayBee profile.

 The first default command fetches the current BTC rate from [Coindesk](http://www.coindesk.com/api/) and display the BTC equivalent for a given amount to the user in the chat.